 Use the Vaneometer® Velometer to check fume-hood efficiency by measurings air velocity with readings expressed as linear feet of air per minute.
 The carrying case aids in storage and device portability.

-The efficient operation of your school’s fume hood is essential to your well-being and that of your students.
-A device we use to check fume hood efficiency is known as a velometer.
-The device measures air velocity.
-A complete reading is expressed as linear feet of air per minute.
-To check hood efficiency, measure the air velocity at the “face” of the hood opening.
-Ideally, you would make such measurements at multiple locations across the face of the hood.
+The efficient operation of your school’s fume hood is essential to the well-being of you and your students.
+Used to check fume-hood efficiency, a velometer measures air velocity with readings expressed as linear feet of air per minute.
+To check hood efficiency, measure the air velocity at the “face” of the hood opening, ideally at multiple locations across the face.
 A hood should provide air movement of at least 100 linear feet of air per minute.
-The device is easy to use.
-The unit must be level during use; therefore, a bubble level is built in.
+Easy to use, the device must be level during use so a bubble level is built in.
 The unit is calibrated from 0 to 400 feet per minute.
 Accuracy is ±10%, full scale.
-The carrying case is available to protect your instrument during storage or to enable you to transport the unit safely from hood to hood or school to school.
+A carrying case is available to protect the instrument during storage or enable you to transport the unit safely from hood to hood or school to school.